ntzi/phoneBook/README.md

 # Phone Book API

-An API that will serve as the backend for a phone book app, providing a list of people and their contact details.
+An API using Sails.js that will serve as the backend for a phone book app, providing a list of people and their contact details.

 ## Deploy
 ### Prerequisites